ThrosturX/cadp_kardashiev/README.md

 2. click ```Communication -> Connect``` and enter the full name of another node, this connects your node to all nodes he is connected to.

 ## About the game
 You are in control of a solar system with limited resources.
 Every solar system contains harvestable metals and 2 out of 3 rare materials.
-In order to dominate the galaxy you need to strategically trade resources with other players in order to build a death ray that has the capability to wipe out all resources in the galaxy.
+In order to dominate the galaxy you need to strategically trade resources with other players in order to build a death ray that has the capability to wipe out all gathered resources and docked ships in the galaxy.

 ## About the ships
 *Harvesters*: can be sent to harvest any resource available in the solar system.